Udhul/Serial-CNC-Stepper/README.md

 ## Introduction to Basic CNC Systems
 A CNC (Computer Numeric Control) machine is a type of machine that can move according to absolute or incremental coordinates and perform certain actions on the given location or on-route between two sets of coordinates.
 CNC machines are used in various applications, including CNC routers, 3D printers, laser cutters, and more.

-The coordinate instructions for CNC systems are typically stored in a file called gcode, and the main control logic is responsible for converting these coordinates to machine instructions.
-In simple CNC systems, the main control logic may be software-based, and the hardware side of the CNC machine does not have a buffer to store the whole gcode.
-As a result, these systems rely on external devices that can store, translate, and communicate the content of the gcode to the logical CNC controller.
+The coordinate instructions for CNC systems are typically stored in a file called G-code, and the main control logic is responsible for converting these coordinates to machine instructions.
+In simple CNC systems, the main control logic may be software-based, and the hardware side of the CNC machine does not have a buffer to store the whole G-code.
+As a result, these systems rely on external devices that can store, translate, and communicate the content of the G-code to the logical CNC controller.

 ### Communication and Translation
-In many cases, the gcode is stored on a PC and loaded through a trajectory planner.
+In many cases, the G-code is stored on a PC and loaded through a trajectory planner.
 The trajectory planner has information about the machine's physical setup, steps/unit, acceleration curves, input/output devices, etc. It also keeps track of current axes locations and I/O states.
 The motors used in CNC systems are typically stepper motors, which move one step at a time in the desired rotary direction.

 ### Traditional Parallel Stepping
 In the traditional approach of CNC systems, the motion instructions are communicated through a parallel port (such as the old printer port) in real-time.
 Typically, there will be three pins per axis: Step, Direction, Enable.
 These pins are switched according to the desired motion.
 For example, for the X-axis, the direction pin can be set to positive, and then 200 steps can be sent out on the step pin over the course of one second.
 This means that a typical stepper motor will move one whole rotation in one second.